-Figure 1 - National policies View of Chicago in the 30's, showing the street full of cars while the streetcars (trams) could no longer move, as they had no right of way even though they paid entirely for their infrastructure and its maintenance.
+View of Chicago in the 30's, showing the street full of cars while the streetcars (trams) could no longer move, as they had no right of way even though they paid entirely for their infrastructure and its maintenance.
 Streetcar companies went bankrupt one after the other and public transport gradually left the realm of urban business services to enter the realm of public social services.

-Figure 2 - National policies

-Urban sprawl is well illustrated by this air view of a suburb near Phoenix, Arizona.
+Urban sprawl is well illustrated by this aerial view of a suburb near Phoenix, Arizona.
 Homes are exclusively reached by road.

 Urban sprawl in Europe

 The ignored challenge

-Figure 3 - National policies
+Figure 3

-Urban sprawl was

-analysed, among others, by the European Environment Agency in its 2006 Report "Urban Sprawl in Europe".
+Urban sprawl was analyzed, among others, by the European Environment Agency in its 2006 Report "Urban Sprawl in Europe".